New variants of Perfect Non-crossing Matchings: Doubly collinear points

-\paragraph{Special angles of intersection.} Finally, we consider special values for the angle of intersection $\alpha$ of $l_B$ and $l_R$.
+Finally, we consider special values for the angle of intersection $\alpha$ of $l_B$ and $l_R$.
 By proving the existence of optimal matchings of a special form, we derive improved algorithms for these cases.

 \begin{lemma} If $\alpha=\frac{\pi}{2}$, for \MinMaxB{} and \MaxMinB{} there exist optimal matchings of the following form.
 Each of the four half-lines is cut into two parts and all points in such a part are matched to points of the same half-line, see \cref{fig:dcSpecialMatchingExamples}b. \end{lemma}